On the Death of a Loved One

 We would like you to know that our parish is praying for you and your loved one during this difficult time.
 While the death of a loved one always brings grief and sadness, we have the great hope of the resurrection to strengthen us.

 Perhaps the greatest gift we can give to anyone is the gift of prayer.
 Our parish also has many opportunities for support in the days before and after the funeral.
-Please do not hesitate to contact our Pastoral Minister, Deacon Bert Bliss, for prayers or for a visit.
+Please do not hesitate to contact Jackie Valerius, our Pastoral Minister, for prayers or for a visit.

 Catholic Funeral Rites

-A very important role of our Pastoral Minister, Deacon Bert Bliss, is meeting with families and assisting with funeral planning.
-He is also there on the day of the funeral to be sure everything runs smoothly and to assist with the funeral Mass.
-There has been a recent rise in variation of funeral styles and processes.
-More families are choosing not to use a funeral home, which requires greater involvement in the funeral process from our Pastoral Minister.
-More families are choosing cremation*, which brings some differences of it’s own, and there have been a number of additional unique circumstances and requests.
-All of these options raise a number of questions for families who are preparing and planning a funeral for their loved one.
-Please see the document below on the Catholic Funeral Rite as outlined by The Order of Christian Funerals.
-It will provide reason and insight for funeral planning.
+A very important role of our Pastoral Minister is meeting with families and assisting with funeral planning.
+She is also there on the day of the funeral to be sure everything runs smoothly and to assist with the funeral Mass.
+Please see the document below on the Catholic Funeral Rite as outlined by The Order of Christian Funerals for more insight on funeral planning.

 Cremation may be a confusing issue for Catholics.
 The reforms of the Second Vatican Council touched all areas in the life of the Church, including funeral and burial rites.
 At one time, the Church prohibited cremation in most circumstances.